l0wigh/Fluorite/EVO2.md

 # Workflow bugs
-- [ ] Remove the possibility to change master offset when only one window is opened

 # TODO
 - [?]
 Add the possibility to seamlessly move a floating window to another monitors and that it change it's workspace too